The Shell House Raid

 In March 1945, the British decided to carry out a low-level bombing attack on a target in Copenhagen, which was under German occupation at the time.
 The mission was given the codename Operation Carthage and its primary objective was the Shellhus (“Shell House”) originally owned by the oil company, but commandeered by the Nazis for wartime use as the Gestapo headquarters.
 The request to bomb the Shellhus came from the Danish Resistance, despite the fact that it was known that the top floor of the building was being used to house Danish prisoners as a kind of human shield.

 By the end of 1944 the Danish resistance movement in Copenhagen was in danger of being wiped out by the Geheime Staatspolizei (Gestapo).
-Many of their leaders were arrested and a lot of material was filed in the Gestapo archives in the Shell house which was located in Copenhagen.
+Many of their leaders were arrested and a lot of material was filed in the Gestapo archives in the Shell house.
 Leading members of the resistance-movement requested an attack by air on the Shell House via the Special Operations Executive (SOE) in London.

 Eventually on 21 March 1945, 20 de Havilland Mosquito fighter-bombers from 2nd TAF escorted by 28 Mustang Mk.
 III fighters from 11 Group took off from RAF Fersfield in Norfolk, England.
 18 of the Mosquito bombers were F.B.
 Mk.
 VIs and 2 were Mosquito B. Mk.
 IVs from the Photo Production Unit (PRU).
 The Mosquito force attacked in 3 waves: 1st wave with 7 Mosquitoes (one PRU); the 2nd wave with 6 Mosquitoes; and finally the 3rd wave with 7 Mosquitoes (one PRU).
 The primary objective for the Mustangs was to engage, distract, suppress and if possible destroy anti-aircraft “Flak” batteries concentrated in central Copenhagen.